 Personalized.
 Professional.
 Proven.

-Do you suffer from itchy, irritated skin and flakey patches caused by eczema?
-You’re not the only one!
-Affecting over 30 million people each year in the United States, eczema is a chronic skin condition that can affect anyone of any age and causes discomfort to those plagued by it.
+Affecting over 30 million people each year in the United States, eczema is a chronic skin condition that can affect anyone of any age and causes discomfort.

-If you’re ready to learn more about eczema, its common symptoms, and treatment options, use the Cumberland Dermatology eczema guide below.
+If you would like to learn more about eczema, its common symptoms, and treatment options, use the Cumberland Dermatology eczema guide below.

 What is Eczema?

 Eczema, also known as atopic dermatitis, is a chronic skin condition known for causing dry, itchy red patches on the skin.
 In the more extreme cases of eczema, it can result in rough, dry patches covering the majority of the body, which can cause debilitating irritation and discomfort.

 Eczema is characterized by dry, flakey, or scaly patches of skin that may be red or brown colored.
 Additionally, eczema may present itself in raised bumps that leak fluid when scratched.